 In 2024, the Account Takeover (ATO) attacks were growing significantly, and in many cases, there was a boost of 250%.
 The number is large enough for enterprises to think over and take necessary steps to avoid ATOs.

-Moreover, this type of attack works differently than a phishing attack.
+Moreover, this type of attack works differently from a phishing attack.
 The attackers program a computer to crack the user’s password from common letters, numbers, symbols, and characters to find the right sequence.
 A simple yet reliable solution is to employ MFA to prevent 99% of account compromise attacks in your organization.

 Remote Work Environments

 It is expected that the remote workforce will increase by 87% in Europe, making remote logins and work-from-home a common practice.
 However, this is also raising questions on how enterprises will boost the security of the workforce and protect confidential data.
-As businesses need a reliable solution adhering to security needs, an extensive MFA solution is a must.
+As businesses need a reliable solution that adheres to security needs, an extensive MFA solution is a must.

 Adoption of BYOD